 If your PC meets the basic requirements, or the PC health check tool shows a green signal you can continue with the guide below to upgrade using the Windows 11 Installation Assistant.

-Note: If you upgrade your PC using Windows 11 Installation assistant you will get the option to rolling back to windows 10.
+Note: If you upgrade your PC using Windows 11 Installation assistant you will get the option to roll back to Windows 10.

 Backup your Data

 When you upgrade to windows 11 it’ll keep all of your different apps and files so you shouldn’t lose anything.
 But before upgrading it’s always a good idea to make sure that you have a backup in place.
-You can simple backup all your files to an external Hard drive or as an alternative use Microsofts one drive or any other cloud storage.
+You can simple backup all your files to an external Hard drive or as an alternative use Microsoft One drive or any other cloud storage.

 - First, open your favorite web browser and visit the official windows 11 download link here,